vuralevren/altogic-auth-next12/README.md

 ![Create Next.js](github/11-cli-create.png)

-I showed you which options to choose in the image I will give you below.
-You can choose the same options as I did.
+I showed you which options to choose from the image I will give you below.
+You can select the same options as I did.

 ## Integrating with Altogic